This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The location is excellent, just a block and a half from the main square.
+The location of Mexico City Hostel is excellent, just a block and a half from the main square.
 Back in my hostel days, this is the type of place I’d choose.
 Social but not a party atmosphere, great breakfasts, and rooms with just four bunk beds so you can actually get some sleep.

 You’ll love this eco-friendly historic mansion that’s been converted into a bed and breakfast.
-Officially it’s in the San Rafael side of the Centro, easily accessible and just far enough away to be quiet.
+Officially El Patio 77 B&B is in the San Rafael side of the Centro, easily accessible and just far enough away to be quiet.
 Some rooms have shared bathrooms, so choose a junior suite with private washroom (it’s still affordable).

 Zona Rosa Hotels (sometimes known as Reforma)